taskflow/taskflow/README.md

 b3.precede(T);    // b3 runs before T
 ```

-# Create a Taskflow Graph
+# Create a Taskflow Application

 Cpp-Taskflow defines a very expressive API to create task dependency graphs.
 Most applications are developed through the following three steps.

-## Step 1: Create a Task
+## Step 1: Create a Taskflow

 Create a taskflow object to build a task dependency graph: